causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 > **Note:**
 >
-> Import nodes begin with an optional accessibility modifier (`public/protected/internal/private`) followed by the keyword `import`.
+> An import node begins with an optional accessibility modifier (`public/protected/internal/private`) followed by the `import` keyword.
 Taking `import pkga.pkgb.item` as an example, `pkga.pkgb` is the package name containing the top-level definition or declaration being imported, and `item` is the top-level definition or declaration being imported.

 Parent Type: